interstellxr/deshima-atmfit/README.md

 ## Overview
 deshima-atmfit is a Python package which adjusts and atmospheric transmission model to an atmospheric spectrum obtained with DESHIMA to calculate the PWV.
 The model used in this package is the ATM model (Pardo et al. 2001).
 This package enables an in-situ estimation of the PWV.

-An online Jupyter notebook is available (a Google account is necessary) :
+The latest stable version is available as an online Jupyter notebook (a Google account is necessary) :

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1UzD4JTTfT0zpwREfByMLgebAKUaQqXdi#scrollTo=8BTtHOikDAqB)